In this section we look at managing artifacts using the GUI, via VQL, and the CLI.

 target a different org using its org_id

-argument, and optionally also specify
+argument and optionally specify a

-a different user using its runas
+different user using its runas

 argument.